albertonavasg/pmod-oled-rgb/README.md

     $ tar -xvf arm-gnu-toolchain-14.3.rel1-x86_64-arm-none-linux-gnueabihf.tar.xz

-In the folder `sw/basic_test/linux` there are two versions of the same program (C and C++) to test the screen.
+In the folder `sw/basic_test/linux` there are four versions of the same program to test the screen (turn it ON, send the ENTIRE_DISPLAY_ON command, send the ENTIRE_DISPLAY_OFF command and turn it OFF).
+They aim to test two things:
+- The toolchain works for C and C++.
+- The screen memory addresses can be accessed through `/dev/mem` and `/dev/uioX` (being `X` the index of the screen, 0 for screenA and 1 for screenB)

 They can be compiled and sent to the PYNQ-Z2 board using the script:

     $ ./compile_and_send.sh